Lake City, Florida: Modern Lake City

 After World War II a local air base was converted for use in 1947 as the Columbia Forestry School.
 The Columbia Forestry School had low enrollments and funds, forcing the school to seek help from the Florida legislature.
 The University of Florida assumed management of the school, and in 1950 it became the University of Florida Forest Ranger School.
 As part of the network of community colleges established in Florida, the school became the Lake City Junior College and Forest Ranger School in 1962.
-Lake City Junior College was renamed to Lake City Community College in 1970; in 2010 it was renamed as Florida Gateway College.
+Lake City Junior College was renamed to Lake City Community College in 1970; in 2010, it was renamed as Florida Gateway College.

-By 1950, the population of Lake City was 7,467.
+By 1950, the population of Lake City was 7,571.
 The forestry products industry (turpentine, lumber, and pulpwood) had become a mainstay of the local economy.

 During the Korean War, five Lake City soldiers were killed.
 A monument was dedicated in 1985 in their honor and memory.

 In 1958, the Columbia Amateur Radio Society was formed.
 This was a group of amateur radio operators who enjoyed the ability to communicate all over the world.
 This radio club still exists today.
-Lake City's centennial was celebrated in 1959 with parades, fireworks and a 58-page book documenting one hundred years of progress, A Century in the Sun.
+Lake City's centennial was celebrated in 1959 with parades, fireworks, and a 58-page book documenting one hundred years of progress, A Century in the Sun.
 The citizens of the town dressed in period attire, complete with whiskers.
 A good-natured clash arose between the men with additional facial hair and the women who did not like it.

-In 1963 Interstate 75 and Interstate 10 were opened, intersecting at Lake City.
-In the 1960s Columbia County schools were not desegregated.
-In 1970 a judge ordered all Columbia County public schools to integrate.
+In 1963, Interstate 75 and Interstate 10 were opened, intersecting at Lake City.
+In the 1960s, Columbia County schools were not desegregated.
+In 1970, a judge ordered all Columbia County public schools to integrate.
 During the Vietnam War, 23 local Lake City soldiers were either killed or M.I.A.

-In 1978 the Columbia County Public Library was established.
-Downtown Lake City was revitalized in the 1990s with new businesses, shops and restaurants.
-In 2000 Lake City had a population of 9,980.
+In 1978, the Columbia County Public Library was established.
+Downtown Lake City was revitalized in the 1990s with new businesses, shops, and restaurants.
+In 2000, Lake City had a population of 9,980.
+The city's sesquicentennial was held in 2009.

 On 10 June 2019, Lake City was hit by a cyber ransomware attack that rendered many of the city's communication systems inoperable.
 On 25 June 2019, the City's insurance company, the Florida League of Cities, paid 42 bitcoins—over US$480,000—for a mechanism to retrieve the City's files and data.

 Geography

-Lake City is located in northern Florida at 30°11′N 82°38′W (30.1896, –82.6397).
-It lies near the intersection of Interstate 10 and Interstate 75.
+Lake City is located in northern Florida near the intersection of Interstate 10 and Interstate 75.
 Jacksonville is 60 mi to the east, Tallahassee is 106 mi to the west, Gainesville is 46 mi to the south, and Valdosta, Georgia, is 62 mi to the northwest.

 According to the United States Census Bureau, Lake City has a total area of 32.2 km2, of which 31.1 km2 is land, and 1.0 km2 or 3.20%, is water.